apurvaojas/docx-merger/README.md

 ### Usage Browser

   - Async Load files using `jszip-utils` and then call the callback in the innermost callback.
-  - Call the save function wit first argument as `blob`.
+  - Call the save function with first argument as `blob`.
   - Better use Promises instead of callbacks.
   - Callback causes callback hell issue.